 If the contract contains a single performance obligation, the entire transaction price is allocated to the single performance obligation.
-Contracts that contain multiple performance obligations require an allocation of the transaction price to each performance obligation based on a relative standalone selling price basis or cost of the product or service.
+Contracts that contain multiple performance obligations require an allocation of the transaction price to each performance obligation based on a relative standalone selling price basis.
 The Company determines standalone selling price based on the price at which the performance obligation is sold separately.
 If the standalone selling price is not observable through past transactions, the Company estimates the standalone selling price taking into account available information such as market conditions and internally approved pricing guidelines related to the performance obligations.